HFUT-miaLab/MaskHGL/README.md

-This repository provides the Pytorch implementations for "HyperGraph Learning Network for Weakly Supervised Histopathology Whole Slide Image Classification"
+This repository provides the Pytorch implementations for "Mask-Reconstruction-Guided Hypergraph Learning for Weakly Supervised Histopathology Whole Slide Image Classification"

 # Download the WSIs